 - 1. Prepare and mix all reagents thoroughly before use.
 Each sample, including unknowns and standards, should be assayed in duplicate or triplicate. - 2.
 Add 50 μL of each L-Alanine standard or unknown sample into wells of a 96-well microtiter plate. - 3.
-Add 50 μL of Reaction Mix to each well.
-Mix the well contents thoroughly and incubate for 180 minutes at 37°C protected from light.

-Note: This assay is continuous (not terminated) and therefore may be measured at multiple time points to follow the reaction kinetics.

-- 4. Read the plate with a spectrophotometric microplate reader in the 540-570 nm range. - 5.
-Calculate the concentration of L-Amino Acids within samples by comparing the sample OD to the standard curve.
+Add $50 \,\mu\text{L}$ of Reaction Mix to each well.
+Mix the well contents thoroughly and incubate for 180 minutes at 37°C protected from light. - Note: This assay is continuous (not terminated) and therefore may be measured at multiple time points to follow the reaction kinetics. - 4.
+Read the plate with a fluorescence microplate reader equipped for excitation in the 530-570 nm range and for emission in the 590-600 nm range. - 5.
+Calculate the concentration of L-Amino Acids within samples by comparing the sample fluorescence to the standard curve.